-- 6. Clean radiator (D) through the access hole in the cooling box using compressed air. - Clean oil cooler / air conditioning condenser (A), charge air cooler (E), cooling box (C), and fuel cooler (B) using compressed air. - 8.
+- Clean oil cooler / air conditioning condenser (A), charge air cooler (E), cooling box (C), and fuel cooler (B) using compressed air. - 8.
 Inspect all lines and coolers for evidence of leaks or damage. - 9.
 Slide oil cooler / air conditioning condenser (A) back into cooling box (C). - 10.
 Close the side access door.
 Lock the door with the lever. - 11.
 Close the access door on top of the cooling box.
 Secure it with the wing nut. - 12.
 Close the cooler box screen.
-For instructions, refer to Closing Cooler Box Screen, page 378.
+For instructions, refer to Closing Cooler Box Screen, page 381.